ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 ### Coding

 - All code styles are defined in the [tslint.json](https://github.com/ngOfficeUIFabric/ng-officeuifabric/blob/master/tslint.json) file.

-  > **NOTE:** At the present time, all directives are authored using TypeScript.
-Contact the project owner(s) if you are going to write a directive in JavaScript so the appropriate linting can be setup in the project.

 - Ensure all code has valid style by running the gulp task `vet` to perform checks.
 - When fixing / enhancing existing code:
   - Do not reformat author's code.